-- · Research suggests that reading aloud to babies supports their development of:

-- · Book awareness

-- · Print awareness

-- Vocabulary

-- Fluency

-- Comprehension

-- Prepares them to become readers and writers.

-- Hear sounds, rhythms, and words.

-- Use their senses-listening, seeing, touching.

-- Make their own sounds-cooing, gurgling, babbling-which will eventually become talking.

-- Point to pictures that you can name.

-- Begin to understand that pictures represent objects.
+- Research suggests that reading aloud to babies supports their development of: - Book awareness - Print awareness - Vocabulary - Fluency - Comprehension - Prepares them to become readers and writers. - Enables them to hear sounds, rhythms, and words. - Encourages their senses listening, seeing, touching. - Stimulates them to make their own sounds-cooing, gurgling, babbling-which will eventually become talking. - Provides opportunities for babies to point to pictures that you name. - Helps them to begin to understand that pictures represent objects.